asino-nelson/asino-nelson/README.md

 - 👋 Hi, I’m Nelson Asino
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Android development
 - 🌱 I’m currently learning Android Development at Google Africa as a Google Associate Android Developer
-- 💞️ I’m looking to collaborate on multiple Web Development projects
+- 💞️ I’m looking to collaborate on multiple Android Development projects
 - 📫 How to reach me  LinkedIn: https://www.linkedin.com/in/nelson-asino-7a42a5239/

 <!---